 Jonquils and daffodils belong to the plant genus Narcissus.
 Both are commonly referred to as Narcissus.

 1. How and why are Jonquils different than daffodils?

-Jonquils are hybrids belonging to division 7 of the 13 daffodil divisions used to identify, distinguish, differentiate and sort the many (more than 13,000) different varieties of daffodils.
+Jonquils are hybrids belonging to division 7 of the 13 daffodil divisions used to identify, distinguish, differentiate, and sort the wide (more than 13,000) different varieties of daffodils.

 2. How can you tell Jonquils and daffodils apart?

 You can tell daffodils from jonquils by examining the foliage.
 Daffodils’ leaves end at a point, while jonquils’ leaves are round at the end.

 The stems of jonquils also differ from those of daffodils in that they are typically a bit shorter and they are hollow.